Storrs L. Olson: Early life and education

 Olson was born April 4, 1944, in Chicago, Illinois.
-His father was physical oceanographer Franklyn C.W.
-Olson.
-He was named after his maternal conservationist grandfather P.S.
-Lovejoy.
-Franklyn worked at the University of Ohio's Stone Laboratory on Gibraltar Island.
+His father was physical oceanographer Franklyn C. W. Olson.
+He was named after his maternal conservationist grandfather P. S. Lovejoy.
+Franklyn worked at Ohio University's Stone Laboratory on Gibraltar Island.
 In these lacustrine surroundings, Storrs developed an interest in fish.

-In 1950, Olson's family moved to Tallahassee, Florida when Franklyn took a job at Florida State University.
+In 1950, Olson's family moved to Tallahassee, Florida, when Franklyn took a job at Florida State University.
 Young Olson's interests shifted to ornithology at age 12.
 Olson graduated from Leon High School in 1962.
 In 1963, he moved to Panama to assist a friend with his research on fish.
 He would return to Panama in 1966 as an undergraduate, to study the immunology of vultures.

 His higher education began at the University of Florida under the colorful Pierce Brodkorb and spurred his interest in paleornithology.
 He returned to Florida State in 1968 to complete his master's degree.